What Is Forex Leverage Trading?

 Frequently asked questions

 1:500 leverage means that you multiply your initial investment 500 times.
 If your deposit $800 into your forex account and use a 1:500 ratio, you would be able to enter the market with a position worth $400.000.
-This is the true power of forex, but don’t get fooled, high leverage forex trading can cause large losses in a very short time.
+This is the true power of forex, but don’t get fooled, forex trading can cause large losses in a very short time.

-In this complete leverage forex trading guide, we have broken down all the most important topics that beginner traders should know about.
 It truly feels like a jungle when you first start out in the FX market but as you learn you will realize that it is not as complicated as you might have thought.

 My recommendation is that you read through the whole guide starting at the top.
-When you are ready to take the next step to start trading you should pick a forex leverage broker that suits your trading style.
-Focus on a low-spread broker with a great reputation for being trustworthy.
+When you are ready to take the next step to start trading you should pick a forex broker that suits your trading style.